jeffreyyourman/bsw_2/src/pages/about/index.md

 ---
 templateKey: about-page
 path: /about
-title: "About BetSweatWin: Your Ultimate Sports Analytics Companion"
+title: "Welcome to BetSweatWin: Sports Analytics Made Personal | Your Ultimate Sports Analytics Companion"
 image: /img/header-bg-sports.png
 heading: About BetSweatWin
 subheading: this is the sub heading for the dfs page